MileHacker Logo

 • Monitor your spending against it to stay on track.

-• Purchase groceries from local supermarkets and prepare some meals.
+• Purchase groceries from local supermarkets and make some of your own meals.

-• Eat at local "roulottes" for delicious and affordable meals.
+• Eat at local "roulottes" for tasty and affordable meals.

 Health & Safety